Wacom-Developer/signature-sdk-js/THIRDPARTY.md

 ## Third-party Licenses

-Licenses for third-party libraries used by the Signature Javascript SDK.
+Licenses for third-party libraries used by the Signature JavaScript SDK.

 ## bigint.js